MagnusAagaard/autonomous_turbine_inspection/README.md

 # autonomous_turbine_inspection

 ROS package for performing autonomous wind turbine inspections.
-The package is build for ROS melodic on Ubuntu 18.04
+The package is build for ROS melodic on Ubuntu 18.04 with Python 3.6.9

 # Setup
 First ensure ROS Melodic is installed: ```sudo apt-get install ros-melodic-desktop-full```